 NCDOT considering providing a list to the industry on what they are looking for specifically which items are considered the “big ticket items” that will be looked at most favorably.

 Looking for good warranties on big ticket items.
 AGC said they are not seeing value with the cost benefit analysis.
+Historical data is telling the industry that they are not getting cost benefit for the warranty.
+Industry wants to see a scoring system based on the amount of warranty a team submits.
 NCDOT suggested a workgroup.

 New Topic